Famous Residents # 21: Residing at St Magnus Martyr

 Famous Residents # 22: Residing at St Olaves, Hart street

-ST OLAVES, HART STREET, named after the Norwegian King Olaf, an allie of Ethelred the Unready who fought the Danes in the Battle of London Bridge in 1014.
-Also includes Pepys' monument to his wife Elizabeth (who seemingly died of grief after finding him in flagrante with their serving maid) Pepys himself is buried in the nave.
+ST OLAVES, HART STREET, named after the Norwegian King Olaf, an ally of Ethelred the Unready who fought the Danes in the Battle of London Bridge in 1014.
+Also, includes Pepys' monument to his wife Elizabeth (who seemingly died of grief after finding him in flagrante with their serving maid) Pepys himself is buried in the nave.
 Mother Goose is also buried here as well as the 17th C's 'Patient Zero': Mary Ramsey who brought the great plague to London.
-Mon to Fri 10am to 5pm

 Sign of the skulls above the archway to the churchyard